 Use the Authorizations Menu to enter an individual object or a group of objects on which you want to grant or revoke privileges.
 An individual object is identified by its owner and object name.
 A group object is identified by its Application Group name.
-You use the SQLMSTR connect ID authorizations.
+You use the Control Center DBA connect ID authorizations.

-For example, in the SYSTEM.SYSTABAUTH table, SQLMSTR is always the grantor for group authorizations.
 An extra grant is done for the User Group name to facilitate the implementation of the tool.
 If you give SELECT privilege to User Group UGROUP1 on Application Group AGROUP1, the Group Authorization tool generates one extra GRANT SELECT to UGROUP1 on each object in AGROUP1.
 Likewise, when you use the REVOKE function, the SELECT privilege is revoked from the User Group.